 Correctional nursing is the delivery of evidence-based nursing to protect, promote, and optimize health and abilities; prevent illness and injury; facilitate healing; alleviate suffering through the diagnosis and treatment of human response with care and respect; and advocate for individuals, families, groups, communities, and populations under the jurisdiction of the justice system (ANA, 2020).

-I had the privilege of participating as a member of the work group appointed by the American Nurses Association (ANA) to review and edit our correctional nursing scope and standards of practice document.
-Our work began in 2018 with monthly workgroup sessions and more frequent committee meetings; our work spanned over a year.
+In the past, work included monthly workgroups sessions and more frequent committee meetings; the work spanned a year.
 The third edition of Correctional Nursing: Scope and Standards of Practice was published by the ANA in November 2020, and it highlights advances in correctional nursing since 1985 when we were first recognized.
 In upcoming posts, we will discuss some of the key concepts of our scope and standards of practice.
-Today, we will explore what makes Correctional Nursing a Specialty.
+Today, I would like to explore what makes Correctional Nursing a Specialty.

 What, specifically, makes correctional nursing practice a specialty?
 When a nursing specialty is recognized by the ANA, determinations are made about the distinguishing features, characteristics, and observable practices of the specialty.